isomerpages/moh-upec/_our-work/Community Responsiveness/FAQs on CPR and AED.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p><strong>A:</strong> Any attempt at CPR is better than no attempt.
 Chest
-compression only CPR performed by a bystander has been shown to be as effective as conventional CPR with mouth-to-mouth ventilation in the first few minutes of an out-of-hospital sudden cardiac arrest.
-For bystanders who are not willing/able to perform ventilations, chest compression only CPR is a good alternative.</p>
+compression-only CPR performed by a bystander is as effective as conventional CPR with mouth-to-mouth ventilation in the first few minutes of an out-of-hospital sudden cardiac arrest.
+For bystanders who are not willing/able to perform ventilations, chest compression-only CPR is a good alternative.</p>
 </div>
 </details>
 <details class="isomer-details">